CHughes13/late-night-cafe/README.md

 Using the MoSCoW method, it was determined that these features weren't essential to create a MVP but are more "should-have" and "could-have".
 Due to time constraintents these features were left out, but they would make great additions to the application in the future.

 - __About Page__ - Should Have
-  - A more in-depth intro about the cafe and its philosophy to build its brand identiy.
+  - A more in-depth introduction about the cafe and its philosophy to build its brand identity.
 Include images of the cafe, staff, food, and drink so future customers know what to expect.
 Could also include a "How to find us" map.
 This page would add significant value but at the moment the contact details in the footer cover this.

 - __Menu Page__ - Could Have
   - A page listing the food and drink items available, as well as their cost.
 This allows potential customers to scope out the offerings of the Latte Night Cafe in advance and decide if it's the place for them.
 Could display this information as a table, list, or PDF/image.